platonics-delft/franka_impedance_controller/README.md

 To run the gazebo simulation:

-- Open a terminal, in every terminal:
+- To setup gazebo, go in your workspace:

 ```
 source devel/setup.bash